christopher-aube/github-portfolio/README.md

     1. Deployments are not instant, it may take a few minutes (or 10!) for your first deployment to complete.
 To check in on the status/progress of your deployment, go to the Code page of your repository.
 In the sidebar there is an Environments section, you should see `github-pages`.
 Clicking that link will bring you to the deployment history of your site.
 An in progress deployment will appear with a yellow rocket ship icon.

-11. It may take a few minutes but you'll see some messaging and a new section appear on the page tell you that your site is live.
+11. Once the deployment is complete you'll see some messaging and a new section appear on the page tell you that your site is live.
 Click the `Visit site` button.

 12. Your site should have the same content as your local web server.

 ## Next Steps

-After committing changes follow steps 5 - 7 to update your site.
+Pushing changes to main will trigger deployments, so it best practice to create branches and merge pull requests.
+Doing so will avoid unnecessary workflow runs.

 If you want your site to have multiple pages, you may run into some trouble with routing.
 It is recommend to use the `HashRouter` from `react-router-dom` to achieve a multi-page site.
 Replace `./src/app.tsx` with the code below to get started.